butcherpete/magpie/source/sphinx/text-roles.rst

 ************************
 Define the Role Function
 ************************

-The role function creates and returns inline elements (nodes) and does any additional processing required.
+The :code:`role` function creates and returns inline elements (nodes) and does any additional processing required.
 Its signature is as follows:

 .. code-block:: python